Intrauterine Insemination (IUI)

 Intrauterine insemination (IUI) is the most common type of artificial insemination.
-Los Angeles-area couples have been coming to SCRC’s fertility clinics for artificial insemination using the IUI procedure for over 20 years.
+Couples have been coming to SCRC’s fertility clinics for artificial insemination using the IUI procedure for over 20 years.
 IUI is most often prescribed as an infertility treatment in cases where couples have been unsuccessfully attempting to have a baby for at least a year and other causes of infertility have been ruled out.
 In IUI, semen is washed of its seminal plasma and injected directly into the uterus.

 Because sexual intercourse only allows for a small percentage of the sperm to travel successfully through a woman’s genital and reproductive tract, artificial insemination by IUI was developed to dramatically increase the number of sperm reaching the fallopian tubes in order to increase the chances for fertilization.
 The IUI process bypasses the cervix, allowing the sperm to target the ovaries without being slowed or stopped by the lower portions of the reproductive tract.
 For this reason, ICI (intracervical insemination) is rarely used.
 When IUI is used in conjunction with ultrasound to track follicular development, the procedure can be timed to maximize the chances for getting pregnant.